Our top choices among the best soccer cleats for defenders this year are:

-Lem is a soccer player and coach with many years of experience as a defender.
-He is also proficient in other roles on the pitch.
-He spent his younger years playing in major competitions.
-When he is not on the soccer field, you’ll find him on the road with his favorite running shoes.
+Lem played as a defender for many years.
+But he is also proficient in other roles on the pitch.
+During his younger years, he played in major competitions.
+Now he tests soccer cleats and gives feedback regarding comfort and performance.
+When he is not on the soccer field, he is on the road trying out new running shoes.

 You may also like: